 Exclusive of dissertation credits, a total of 31 credits, at least 19 of which are beyond the master's degree, is required in courses numbered 700 or above.

 8. Foreign Language Requirement

-Students may meet the foreign language requirement in one of three ways: 1) high competence in one foreign language, 2) competence in two languages, or 3) competence in one language plus additional course work in linguistics and the nature of language.
-The choice of languages and course work is left to the student in consultation with his or her advisory committee; preference should go to those languages that would prove most useful to the student over a lifetime of reading and research.
+Students may meet the foreign language requirement in one of two ways: 1) competence in one foreign language or 2) course work in linguistics and the nature of language.
+The choice of languages or linguistics course work is left to the student in consultation with his or her advisory committee; preference should go to those languages that would prove most useful to the student over a lifetime of reading and research.

-Competence in a language is defined as completion of the equivalent of four semesters of college level work in the language with a grade of B or better in the final semester or as completion of the second semester of a sophomore reading course with a grade of B or better.
-High competence is defined as completion of the equivalent of six semesters of college level work with a grade of B or better in the final semester.
-The requirement at both levels is considered satisfied when a college transcript shows a B in the appropriate final course (whether the earlier courses are shown or not), or when the student has passed at the appropriate level a test administered by the Department of Foreign Languages and Literatures.
-As an alternative to the second language in a two-language program, the student's advisory committee may allow her or him to substitute a three-semester sequence of specified graduate courses in linguistics, language, and language-related topics from other disciplines, such as psychology or anthropology.
+Competence in a language is defined as completion of the equivalent of four semesters of college level work in the language with a grade of C or better in the final semester or as completion of the second semester of a sophomore reading course with a grade of B or better.
+The requirement is considered satisfied when a college transcript shows such a grade in the appropriate final course (whether the earlier courses are shown or not), or when the student has passed at the appropriate level a test administered by the Department of Foreign Languages and Literatures.
+As an alternative to the foreign language, the student's advisory committee may allow her or him to substitute a three-semester sequence of specified graduate courses in linguistics, language, and language-related topics from other disciplines, such as psychology or anthropology.

 9. Comprehensive Examination (written)